What Is Lyme Disease?

 - Apply an insect repellant with a 20% higher concentration of DEET than you would normally to your skin (avoid children's hands, eyes, and mouth during application).

-- Do what you can to tick-proof your yard by clearing brush and leaves where ticks live, mowing your lawn regularly, and stacking wood nearly in dry and sunny areas to discourage the presence of tick-carrying rodents.
+- Do what you can to tick-proof your yard by clearing brush and leaves where ticks live, mowing your lawn regularly, and stacking wood nearly in dry and sunny areas to discourage tick-carrying rodents.

 - Don't assume you are immune to Lyme disease, as you can contract Lyme disease more than once in your lifetime.

-- Check every inch of your clothing, your skin, your children, and your pets for ticks.
+- Check every inch of your clothing, skin, children, and pets for ticks.
 Be especially cautious after spending time outdoors in wooded or grassy areas.

 - Look for ticks vigilantly; deer ticks are usually as small as a pinhead, so they may not be visually apparent during a quick inspection.

-- Shower as soon as you return home and use a washcloth to exfoliate your skin.
+- Shower when you return home and use a washcloth to exfoliate your skin.
 Ticks can remain on the skin for hours, even before attaching themselves to the skin.

 - Should you identify a tick, remove the tick as soon as possible using tweezers.
 Gently grasp the tick by placing the tweezers around its head or mouth.
 Avoid crushing or squeezing the tick and, instead, pull the tick carefully and steadily away from the skin.
 Consult with your primary care physician about sending your tick to a lab to be tested for pathogens.